Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the U.S., in Florida.

 The monitor is a hardware device that displays the video and graphics information generated by the computer via the video card.
 Monitors can also be called video display units, video display terminals, or simply as screens.
 Older monitors were bulky and built using cathode ray tubes, but nowadays they normally use LCD technology and are lighter and thinner.

 The keyboard is a typewriter-style device that enables users to interact with their computer.
 Users input text, characters, and other commands by pressing special buttons known as keys.
 Although the keyboard is normally considered to be an external hardware component, it is an essential part of most computer systems.

 The computer mouse is a hand-held pointing device used to manipulate objects on a computer screen.
 The standard modern mouse is able to direct a cursor using optical sensors.
-Most mouses also have two buttons (left-click and right-click), and a scrolling wheel.
+Most mouses also have two buttons (left-click and right-click), used for selection and accessing menus, and a scrolling wheel.

-Printers are output devices that generate hard copies of electronic data stored on the computer, usually text or images on paper.
-The most common types of modern printer use inkjet or laser technology, which connect to the computer via the computer's USB port, or via WI-FI.
+Printers are output devices that generate hard copies of electronic data stored on the computer, usually in the form of text or images on paper.
+The most common types of modern printer use inkjet or laser technology, and connect to the computer either via the computer's USB port, or via WI-FI.

 Computer speakers are a common output device and are used for listening to music, movies, and other audio.
 They are available in a range of different qualities and prices, the more sophisticated versions having an additional subwoofer to provide enhanced bass output.

 An external hard drive is a drive that typically connects to the computer's USB port.
 Some draw power from the computer via the data cable, others need an AC wall connection.
 The main benefit of an external drive is their portability, you can carry relatively large amounts of data around with you, or transfer data between different computers.